See something we could improve on this page? Give website feedback.

 drilling holes in the street to collect soil and pavement samples.
 Some investigative activities will require restricting parking and temporarily closing travel lanes.
 The traveling public should expect minor traffic delays.
 To learn more about activities that occur during the project design process go to portland.gov/bes/pre‐construction.

-Since 1993, Environmental Services and the Oregon Department of Environmental Quality (DEQ) have studied the Columbia Slough Watershed and worked together to improve sediment quality.
+Since 1993, Environmental Services and the Oregon Department of Environmental Quality (DEQ) have studied the Columbia Slough Watershed and worked together to improve water and sediment quality.
 Studies show widespread, low-level contamination throughout the slough's sediments with a few isolated areas of higher contamination.
 The City's cleanup approach includes controlling the source of the contaminants, cleaning up the most contaminated areas, and long-term monitoring.
-Environmental Services and DEQ are working together to improve water and sediment quality in the Columbia Slough.
 By identifying the sources of pollutants and controlling them, less pollution will reach the waterway.
-The Columbia Slough Stormwater Projects will help with this goa
+Stormwater management projects like the Columbia Slough Outfall 57 Stormwater Project will help with this goal.

 To learn more about the Columbia Slough’s history, its development, and current efforts to remediate sediments and restore habitat with these online resources: